sergiomtzlosa/docker-pdf2htmlex/README.md

 Use the alias on your bash prompt:
 ```
 pdf2htmlEX -h
 ```
 ```
 pdf2htmlEX --zoom 1.3 test.pdf
 ```

-For detail instrucitons check the repository:
+For detail instructions check the repository:

 https://github.com/sergiomtzlosa/docker-pdf2htmlEX